deciolauro/parallelProgEP1/README.md

 be made by using an Google Compute Engine machine.

-Our intention with this work is to infer about the nuances when using those methods and parallel programming techniques and compare it with the sequencial program results.
+Our intention with this work is to infer about the nuances when using those methods and parallel programming techniques and compare it with the sequential program results.

 ## Getting Started